 In e-commerce, the conversion is the sale.
 But most B2B businesses don't have the luxury of selling products directly and instead must manage leads from a variety of conversion points on their website.

 Most B2B websites range from one to a half dozen or more "conversion" points.
-These can range from a contact form; a phone call; a question being submitted; a download of a brochure, whitepaper, or ebook; or even a visit to a particular page on your website.
+These can be a contact form; a phone call; a request for a quote; a download of a brochure, a whitepaper download, etc. You get the idea.
 Each one of these conversions has a different value based on the likelihood of it turning into an actual customer.
-When looking at your online conversion data, it's important to differentiate between each of these conversion points.
+When looking at your online conversion data, it's important to differentiate between each of these conversion points and their position in the buyer's journey.

 If your digital marketing team is touting growth in conversions but your sales are not following suit, it may be because they have lumped all their conversions into the same bucket.
 While you can't fault them for showing the improvements they have achieved, you need to make sure they are focused on the conversions that have the highest value to your bottom line.